The Live-In Kitchen

 Instructions

-• In the bowl of a stand mixer fitted with the dough hook, add water, then sprinkle with the yeast.
-Allow to sit 5 minutes.
-The yeast should turn frothy.
-Add the olive oil, sugar, and salt and mix.
-Add the whole wheat flour and mix again.
+• Add the whole wheat flour and mix again.
 With the motor running, add the all-purpose flour a little at a time until the desired consistency is reached.
 The dough should pull away from the sides and bottom of the bowl.
 It may still be a little tacky, but should not completely stick to your fingers, nor should it crumble or break into pieces.

-• Transfer dough to a floured counter or board and knead a few minutes before forming into a tight ball.
-Place the dough ball in a large greased or oiled bowl and cover with a sheet of plastic wrap that has been sprayed with non-stick spray.
-Place the bowl in a warm spot until doubled in size, about 1 ½ hours.
+• Place the dough ball in a large greased or oiled bowl and cover with a sheet of plastic wrap that has been sprayed with non-stick spray.
+Place the bowl in a warm spot until doubled in size, about 1 ½ hou

 • Preheat the oven to 400ºF.
 Dust a large baking sheet with cornmeal.